IanManners1997/CS1530-Software-Engineering-Project/README.md

 ## Pittition
 > Mobile App submitted to University of Pittsburgh Mobile app Challenge
-> Note: This following repository does not include the components directory
+<p>Note: This following repository does not include the components directory</p>

 ### Overview